LeanKurtEscano/QualitySense/README.md

 ![Login Page](Images\signup.png)

 The **Sign Up** page allows users to create an account within the application.
-Users can register either by filling out a form with their email and password or by using a quick Google login option for streamlined access.
+Users can register either by filling out a form with their email and password or by using a quick Google login option for streamlined access

 ## Why did I created QualitySense?